Consensys/linea-ens/packages/linea-ens-contracts/README.md

 ### EthRegistrarController

-EthRegistrarController is the first implementation of a registration controller for the new registrar.
-This contract implements the following functionality:

-- The owner of the registrar may set a price oracle contract, which determines the cost of registrations and renewals based on the name and the desired registration or renewal duration.
-- The owner of the registrar may withdraw any collected funds to their account.
+EthRegistrarController is taken from the official ENS's [registration controller](https://github.com/ensdomains/ens-contracts/blob/staging/contracts/ethregistrar/ETHRegistrarController.sol) with some changes:

 - The owner of the registrar can register a domain for any address that has not been registered yet for free.
 - Users can register a new name using a commit/reveal process and if they have completed of Proof of humanity process.
 - Users can renew a name 6 month before the expiration date.

-The commit/reveal process is used to avoid frontrunning, and operates as follows:
+It has the same the commit/reveal process is used to avoid frontrunning, and operates as follows:

 1. A user commits to a hash, the preimage of which contains the name to be registered and a secret value.
 2. After a minimum delay period and before the commitment expires, the user calls the register function with the name to register and the secret value from the commitment.
 If a valid commitment is found and the other preconditions are met, the name is registered.